Examples of possible elaborations with pomegranate:

 Properties of pomegranate juice

 Pomegranate juice contains the same properties as the fruit, grain, except for one difference, which is their fiber content.
-(See "properties of the pomegranate" in the listing above)

 To obtain the pomegranate juice, a collation is performed to remove small seeds within the grain.
 All the fiber contained therein is also being removed.
 Apart from fiber, pomegranate juice maintains most of its beneficial properties, such as its high antioxidant effect.
 However, it is possible that some minerals, vitamins and other beneficial substances may be lost when eliminating the fiber, so that its nutritional value may also decrease.